Using Zoom

 Either way, participants won't need to create their own Zoom account so most people will be able to easily join your class with the link you've provided.
 That said, if you're restricting access to specific people only, then participants will need to create a Zoom account with the same email address that you have for them (e.g. the email address they used to book the class) so you can add their email address to the list of approved attendees in Zoom.

-One of the great benefits of Zoom over other platforms, e.g. Instagram, is that you’ll be able to see your participants - this can be done in a grid view to see multiple participants on one screen.
+One of the great benefits of Zoom over other platforms, e.g. Instagram, is that youβll be able to see your participants - this can be done in a grid view to see multiple participants on one screen.
 Perfect for providing feedback!

-• Sign up and choose your plan.
+Sign up and choose your plan.

-• In your Zoom account, under "Profile", you'll find your Personal Meeting ID.
+In your Zoom account, under "Profile", you'll find your Personal Meeting ID.
 You have three options for how to invite participants to your class (these are instructions for using Zoom on your laptop, but it's similar for the app):

-1. Re-use this Personal Meeting ID as the main link for all of your participants to use for all your classes.
+Re-use this Personal Meeting ID as the main link for all of your participants to use for all your classes.
 This is a good approach if you have only a few classes that aren't back to back, and you aren't worried about the link being shared widely (i.e. your classes are free to attend).

-2. Another option is to create a new URL for each class ahead of time.
+Another option is to create a new URL for each class ahead of time.
 To do this, click on "Schedule A Meeting" in the top right of the screen and fill in the required fields.
 At the "Meeting ID" step, select the Generate Automatically option, so that Zoom knows to create a new URL for this class.
-You could also password protect the class so that only those with both the URL link and password can access the class - double safe! πŸ”’.
+You could also password protect the class so that only those with both the URL link and password can access the class - double safe! π.
 Once you've filled out the options and hit Save, on the next page under Invite Attendees you'll see the URL for this specific class that you can distribute to participants.

-3. The last option is to create a new "meeting" for the class just before the class starts.
+The last option is to create a new "meeting" for the class just before the class starts.
 If you're confident about doing this 10 minutes before the class and can send out the URL to all participants, then it's a slightly simpler than option 2 above (although more risky if something goes wrong, as you won't have much time to figure it out before the scheduled class start time!).
 For this option, just click "Host A Meeting" (in the top right again), select "With Video On", and a Zoom meeting will launch.

-• Once you've done one of the options above, share the link (and password if you've set one) with your participants (see "Getting your classes out there").
+Once you've done one of the options above, share the link (and password if you've set one) with your participants (see "Getting your classes out there").

-• When it's time for you to run the class, head to Zoom, and find and launch the right Meeting.
+When it's time for you to run the class, head to Zoom, and find and launch the right Meeting.
 If doing this from your desktop, if will probably ask you to download or launch Zoom for desktop.
-We recommend you do that for the best experience, but you can also run Zoom from your browser (Chrome, Internet Explorer, etc.) - you'll see this option ("If you cannot download or run the application, start from your browser.") pop-up somewhere on the screen, so just hit it and away you go! 🐎
+We recommend you do that for the best experience, but you can also run Zoom from your browser (Chrome, Internet Explorer, etc.) - you'll see this option ("If you cannot download or run the application, start from your browser.") pop-up somewhere on the screen, so just hit it and away you go! π

-• Select "Join Audio By Computer" - this tells Zoom to use your inbuilt laptop microphone and speakers (or any headphones / speakers you have connected to the laptop).
+Select "Join Audio By Computer" - this tells Zoom to use your inbuilt laptop microphone and speakers (or any headphones / speakers you have connected to the laptop).
 Make sure your video is turned on and microphone is unmuted, using the options at the bottom of the page.
 If you went for option 3 in the list above, then click "Invite" at the bottom of the screen and you can copy the meeting URL to send out to participants.

-• You can also hit "record" (if using the Pro plan or above) if you want to capture the class for others to watch later at their leisure.
+You can also hit "record" (if using the Pro plan or above) if you want to capture the class for others to watch later at their leisure.

-• And most importantly:
+And most importantly:

 Test it out with friends first before trying it with your class participants!
 You will inevitably need to tweak the settings to get it just right for you.

-• Don't get caught out by the default Zoom settings, which put things in US timezone - you can change this in the Zoom settings page.
+Don't get caught out by the default Zoom settings, which put things in US timezone - you can change this in the Zoom settings page.

-• Under the Basic (free) or Pro plan, the host (you) can only have one Zoom meeting launched at any one time.
+Under the Basic (free) or Pro plan, the host (you) can only have one Zoom meeting launched at any one time.
 So make sure you either space out your classes so you can launch each new Zoom meeting at the right time without overlap, or know that participants for the next class might be joining at the end of the previous class.